GSORB-SLAM: Gaussian Splatting SLAM benefits from ORB features and Transmittance information

 \section{Abstract}

-The emergence of 3D Gaussian Splatting (3DGS) has recently sparked a renewed wave of dense visual SLAM research.
-However, current methods face challenges such as sensitivity to artifacts and noise, sub-optimal selection of training viewpoints, and a lack of light global optimization.
-In this paper, we propose a dense SLAM system that tightly couples 3DGS with ORB features.
-We design a joint optimization approach for robust tracking and effectively reducing the impact of noise and artifacts.
-This involves combining novel geometric observations, derived from accumulated transmittance, with ORB features extracted from pixel data.
-Furthermore, to improve mapping quality, we propose an adaptive Gaussian expansion and regularization method that enables Gaussian primitives to represent the scene compactly.
-This is coupled with a viewpoint selection strategy based on the hybrid graph to mitigate over-fitting effects and enhance convergence quality.
-Finally, our approach achieves compact and high-quality scene representations and accurate localization.
-GSORB-SLAM has been evaluated on different datasets, demonstrating outstanding performance.
-The code will be available.
+The emergence of 3D Gaussian Splatting (3DGS) has recently ignited a renewed wave of research in dense visual SLAM.
+However, existing approaches encounter challenges, including sensitivity to artifacts and noise, suboptimal selection of training viewpoints, and the absence of global optimization.
+In this paper, we propose GSORB-SLAM, a dense SLAM framework that integrates 3DGS with ORB features through a tightly coupled optimization pipeline.
+To mitigate the effects of noise and artifacts, we propose a novel geometric representation and optimization method for tracking, which significantly enhances localization accuracy and robustness.
+For high-fidelity mapping, we develop an adaptive Gaussian expansion and regularization method that facilitates compact yet expressive scene modeling while suppressing redundant primitives.
+Furthermore, we design a hybrid graph-based viewpoint selection mechanism that effectively reduces overfitting and accelerates convergence.
+Extensive evaluations across various datasets demonstrate that our system achieves state-of-the-art performance in both tracking precision—improving RMSE by 16.2\% compared to ORB-SLAM2 baselines—and reconstruction quality—improving PSNR by 3.93 dB compared to 3DGS-SLAM baselines.
+The project: \url{https://aczheng-cai.github.io/gsorb-slam.github.io/}